 Like his name, he has the muscles of one of the mightest animals of the African plane.
 When he trots across the yard, you can feel the Earth shudder.
 But then you look at this silly crossed eyed face and you just have to laugh.
 Rhino is two french fries short of a Happy Meal but with looks like his, who cares?
 He loves his baby pool and though he's too thick to go for long walks, he at least likes to go for a short little jog.
 If you're looking to take a walk on the wild side, then sponsoring this beast is for you!

 La la la la la la la la la…..yes that's what our crazy little blue girl hears in her head.
 But we adore her.
 LaLa came to us when her homeless owner living on Skid Row in Los Angeles became ill.
 Though LaLa can be a silly thing, she also "hears voices"….I swear she does :) At least she thinks so.
 If you're looking to sponsor a dog and hang out for the afternoon and have a good ole conversation with LaLa and "her friends", then this is the gal for you.
 She's bound to make you laugh

-Named after our governor (well at least the one that used to be big and buff) Arnold is one big ass boy!!
+Named after the California governor (well at least the one that used to be big and buff) Arnold is one big ass boy!!
 And unfortunately he's got the "tude" to go with the muscles.
 So because of this , he cannot be put up for adoption.
 But we deal with his sometimes grumpiness and he has now become our founder, Tia's sidekick because she's the only one who will put up with him.
 Why are all the good lookin' ones a*@hol@s??
 But they say, ladies love the bad boys.